rbirkaur23/circle_function/README.md

 # circle_function
-C program to calculates area and perimeter of the circle.
+C program to calculate area and perimeter of the circle by creating a function circle().